What To Do In An Emergency

 - How long will we have to wait to see the vet?

-A veterinary emergency hospital is very similar to a human emergency department — the pace can be unpredictable and you may have to wait.
+When you bring your pet in for urgent care at our clinic, it is very similar to a human emergency department — the pace can be unpredictable and you may have to wait.

 We are not able to predict which cases we will see and when they will arrive, but we will prioritize cases based on medical need.